 - Giving a reflection assignment as homework

-Adam Melvin and I have developed some video segments for my sophomore gateway material and energy balance class that give specific examples of appropriate and non-appropriate behaviors, based on the syllabus language.
-The videos are accessible at http://mediasite.online.ncsu.edu/online/Catalog/Full/99b64a5e15834a05a9a5e40dc7c01d7921
+Adam Melvin and I have developed six video segments that are relevant for engineering and science classes that give specific examples of appropriate and non-appropriate behaviors.
+The videos are accessible at http://www.lsu.edu/eng/academicintegrity and include short features on:

 Here is a form to prohibit students from sharing copyrighted course content.